Val Kilmer, 'Top Gun' and Batman star with an intense approach, dies at 65

 After “The Island of Dr. Moreau,” the movies were smaller, like David Mamet human-trafficking thriller “Spartan”; ″Joe the King″ in 1999, in which he played a paunchy, abusive alcoholic; and playing the doomed ’70s porn star John Holmes in 2003’s “Wonderland.”
 He also threw himself into his one-man stage show “Citizen Twain,” in which he played Mark Twain.

 “I enjoy the depth and soul the piece has that Twain had for his fellow man and America,” he told Variety in 2018.
-“And the comedy that’s always so close to the surface, and how valuable his genius is for us today.
-Still, we battle racism and greed.
-The same country, it’s greatness and it’s tragedy.”
+“And the comedy that’s always so close to the surface, and how valuable his genius is for us today.”

 Kilmer spent his formative years in the Chatsworth neighborhood of Los Angeles.
 He attended Chatsworth High School alongside future Oscar winner Kevin Spacey and future Emmy winner Mare Winningham.
 At 17, he was the youngest drama student ever admitted at the Juilliard School in 1981.